 When I first got my hands on the Motorola Edge+, I was very excited.
 Yes, this was a flagship phone with the full bells and whistles, the world’s fastest 5G smartphone powered by Qualcomm’s Snapdragon 865 processor.
 The largest battery on any 5G phone yet at 5,000 mAh, an incredible 108 MP sensor main and a beautiful curved screen with intriguing design cues completed the curve.

 But it was one aspect that I was truly excited to try – the ‘Loudness’ element of the Edge+.
-Every smartphone manufacturer spares a few slides at launch time to let you know they do great audio.
+Every smartphone manufacturer, right from Apple to Samsung, spares a few slides at launch time to let you know they do great audio.
 Mostly that’s restricted to supporting more varied codecs and hi-resolution formats, not to mention that ‘HiRes’ logo pulled off the internet.

 For the Edge+, Motorola went many a step further, with a collaboration with Waves Audio.
 Yes, the same Waves Audio that’s been a legendary mainstay with recording artists and producers.
 After many years on the professional musician side of things, developing software solutions, Waves Audio took early steps into the end consumer space with MaxxBass and later with Nx 3D audio, an application they unveiled to much interest at CES 2020, promising a more immersive audio experiences for smartphone and PC users.